 \section{Acknowledgments}

-Asad, Amin, and Momen acknowledge support from the ICT Innovation Fund Grant No. 148 (2020) of the ICT Division, Government of Bangladesh, and from the Sponsored Research Grant No. 2020-SETS-13 of Independent University, Bangladesh (IUB).
-The authors used ChatGPT (OpenAI, 2025) to refine less than 10\% of the manuscript text for better readability.
-The authors reviewed and edited all content refined by AI and take full responsibility for the final version of the manuscript.
+Asad, Amin, and Momen acknowledge support from ICT Innovation Fund Grant No.~148 (2020) of the ICT Division, Government of Bangladesh, and from Sponsored Research Grant No.~2020-SETS-13 of Independent University, Bangladesh (IUB).
+We are especially grateful to the anonymous referee, whose detailed and incisive report motivated us to transform this work from a binary WAT/NAT classifier into the substantially broader four-class benchmark presented here; the earlier, narrower version is available as \texttt{arXiv:2510.22190v1}.
+The authors used Claude and Gemini as writing and coding aids to refine portions of the manuscript for clarity and readability.
+All scientific content, analysis, and conclusions are entirely the authors' own; the authors reviewed and edited all AI-assisted text and take full responsibility for the final version of the manuscript.